2pm - 5pm

 Optional Drop-off at a local Pub or Cafe

-After this three hour experience, your guide can make you comfortable at a nearby pub or cafe, and give you recommendations for the rest of your time in the local area known as Bloomsbury.
+After this three hour experience, if you would prefer not to return to your hotel, your guide can make you comfortable at a nearby pub or cafe.
+They can give you recommendations for the rest of your time in the local area known as Bloomsbury.